 Design and Technical Considerations

 We used a simple and clean layout with well-designed pages having good story flow.
-We made use of commonly used charts like a line chart, pie chart, etc. which are popular with the average user.
+We made use of commonly used charts like line charts and pie charts, which are popular with the average user.
 This was done to make the information more accessible to people who are new to this domain.
-This was done to grab the attention of the user initially and maintain their interest long enough until they can explore novel and complex visualizations.
+That is, the aim was to grab users’ attention initially and maintain their interest long enough for them to explore the novel and complex visualizations.
 For example, we made use of bar charts and maps together to show the multilevel, multidimensional visualization of information.
-Users can easily explore MIDs, Wars and Trade datasets with a single click and find patterns, relations between these entities.
-By showing different views at once, it is more informative and exploratory in nature to the user.
-These kinds of visualizations are very useful to political scientists or people who want to delve more into this subject.
+Users can easily explore the MID, War, and Trade datasets with a single click and find patterns and relations between these entities.
+By showing different views at once, it is more informative and exploratory in nature for the user.
+These kinds of visualizations are very useful to political scientists or people who want to delve more deeply into this subject.

 Conclusion

 The number of wars in recent years is significantly less than the number of wars a century ago.
-These days, international trade has had a material effect on the country’s economy.
-Therefore, many countries have developed their economy through international trade, and through trade, economic inter-dependency between countries have increased.
-In many cases, the developed countries hesitate to initiate or participate in wars because of the negative effect that it has on the country.
-For instance, they would need to spend a large amount of money to win the war, which could have otherwise been spent to develop their economy.
+These days, international trade has had a material effect on countries’ economies.
+Therefore, many countries have developed their economies through international trade, and through this, economic inter-dependency between countries has increased.
+In many cases, developed countries hesitate to initiate or participate in wars because of the negative effect that it has on them.
+For instance, they must spend large amounts of money to win wars, which could have otherwise been spent to develop their economies.
 Therefore, nowadays, participating in war has become an unreasonable decision for many developed countries.
 We observed that prior to 1965, very few countries had good trade relationships and the number of wars was high.
-Presently, most of the countries have good trade relationships and the number of wars has decreased significantly.
-So, we conclude by saying that international trade is a major factor in deterring wars and maintaining peace around the world.
+Presently, most countries have good trade relationships and the number of wars has decreased significantly.
+Thus, we conclude that international trade is a major factor in deterring wars and maintaining peace around the world.

 References

-Author, Tarek Amr., Author, Rayna Stamboliyska.: Book title.
-Practical D3.js
+Amr, T., & Stamboliyska, R. Practical D3.js.

-Author, Katherine Barbieri.: Book Title.
-Economic geography, trade, and war
+Barbieri, K. Economic geography, trade, and war.

-Author, Katherine Barbieri., Author, Katherine Barbieri.: Paper Title.
-Globalization and peace: Assessing new directions in the study of trade and conflict
+Barbieri, K. Globalization and peace: Assessing new directions in the study of trade and conflict.

-Author, Katherine Barbieri., Author, Omar M. G. Keshk.: Book Title.
-Correlates of War project trade data set codebook, version 4.0
+Barbieri, K., & Keshk, O. M. G. Correlates of War project trade data set codebook, version 4.0.

-Author, Katherine Barbieri., Author, Omar M. G. Keshk., Author, Brian M.Pollins.: Book Title.
-Trading data: Evaluating our assumptions and coding rules
+Barbieri, K., Keshk, O. M. G., & Pollins, B.M.
+Trading data: Evaluating our assumptions and coding rules.

-Author, David H. Bearce., Author, Eric O’N. Fisher.: Book Title.
-Economic geography, trade, and war
+Bearce, D. H., & Fisher, E. O. N. Economic geography, trade, and war.

-Author, Paul Bezerra., Author, Alex Braithwaite.: Book Title.
-Codebook for the Militarized Interstate DisputeLocation (MIDLOC-A) Dataset, v2.0
+Bezerra, P., & Braithwaite, A. Codebook for the Militarized Interstate Dispute Location (MIDLOC-A) dataset, v2.0.

-Bostock M. D3. js-data-driven documents (2016).
-URL: https://d3js. org.
-2016 Jan.
+Bostock, M. (2016) D3. js-data-driven documents.
+Retrieved from: https://d3js. org.

-Author, Michael Bostock., Author, Vadim Ogievetsky., Author, Jeffrey Heer.: Book Title.
-A tour through the visualization zoo
+Bostock, M., Ogievetsky, V., & Heer, J. A tour through the visualization zoo.

-Author, Michael Bostock., Author, Vadim Ogievetsky., Author, Jeffrey Heer.: Paper Title.
-D3: Data-driven documents
+Bostock, M., Ogievetsky, V., & Heer, J. D3: Data-driven documents.

-Author, Dale C. Copeland.: Book Title.
-Economic interdependence and war
+Copeland, D. C. Economic interdependence and war.

-Author, Dale C.Copeland.: Book Title.
-The origins of major war
+Copeland, D. C. The origins of major war.

-Author, Douglas Crockford.: Book Title.
-JavaScript: The good parts
+Crockford, D. JavaScript: The good parts.

-Author, Mihai Croicu., Author, Ralph Sundberg.: Book Title.
-UCDP georeferenced event dataset codebook version 18.1
+Croicu, M., & Sundberg, R. UCDP georeferenced event dataset codebook version 18.1.

-Author, Mike Dewar.: Book title.
-Getting started with D3
+Dewar, M. Getting started with D3.

-Author, Jonathan Gray., Author, Liliana Bounegru., Author, Lucy Chambers.: Book Title.
-The data journalism handbook
+Gray, J., Bounegru, L., & Chambers, L. The data journalism handbook.

-Author, J. Michael Greig., Author, Andrew J. Enterline.: Book Title.
-National Material Capabilities (NMC) data documentation version 5.0
+Greig, J. M., & Enterline, A. J. National Material Capabilities (NMC) data documentation version 5.0.

-Author, Michael Heydt.: Book title.
-D3.js by example
+Heydt, M. D3.js by example.